alitaheri/react-mixout/README.md

 > A single higher-order-component that can host specific features.

 Well, that's like a mixin.
-Except that it doesn't pollute the component's logic. they reside inside a single wrapper outside the component's life cycle methods.
+Except that it doesn't pollute the component's logic.
+They reside inside a single wrapper outside the component's life cycle methods.

 This repository is a monorepo consisting of the main package [react-mixout](packages/react-mixout)